View James Etts's Obituary on theblade.com and share memories

 James Carleton Etts was born on November 18, 1947 and passed away February 5, 2020.
 He was preceded in death by his mother, Freda; father, Frank and 3 sisters, Betty, Rose and Linda.
 He was retired Chrysler employee and avid player of softball and golf.

-He is survived by his 4 sons, Jimmy, Chris, Troy and Shawn; as well as grandchildren and great grandchildren.
+He is survived by his lifelong companion Sue Heudecker; 4 sons, Jimmy, Chris, Troy and Shawn; as well as grandchildren and great grandchildren.

 A celebration of life will be held this Wednesday, February 12, from 5-9 p.m. at Brickhouse Commons, 3535 Holland Sylvania, Toledo, OH 43615.
 Food and drinks will be provided.